UPDATE (08.29.2021): Post revised for clarity.

 Welcome back to my ongoing NYTIP series!
 In the comments section of my post on SAS Phase 2X, commenter mrsman gave some interesting commentary about alternate de-interlining strategies (also see this Reddit thread).
 It got me thinking about how to handle the Astoria/Broadway and South Brooklyn de-interlining in the absence of a new yard north of Astoria – Ditmars Blvd station.
 Let’s explore, shall we?

 First, let’s recap.
 For South Brooklyn, de-interlining options include a D/Q swap and a B/N swap.
-For Astoria and Broadway, de-interlining options include sending all Broadway Express service (N/Q trains) via the Second Avenue Subway and sending all Broadway Local service (R/W) via Astoria.
+For Astoria and Broadway, de-interlining options include sending all Broadway express service (N/Q trains) via the Second Avenue Subway and sending all Broadway local service (R/W) via Astoria.
 The issue with the latter is yard access – the R would not have direct access to a train yard.
 I proposed a new yard within the Con Edison property north of Astoria to mitigate this problem and catalyze a potential LaGuardia Airport extension.
 However, a new yard is a major capital investment.
 In the absence of said yard, how can we remove the bottleneck in South Brooklyn?
-The key:
+Here are some options:

 [Fig. 1] Option 1 track map.
 Original belongs to vanshnookenraggen.

 [Fig. 2] Option 1 route map, via Brand New Subway.